 Besides, for entrepreneurial establishments, individual, physical, and orienting factors are also essential.

-These factors influence the Entrepreneurial development and also promote industrial activities.
+These factors influence Entrepreneurial development and also promote industrial activities.

-Within accepted theory, process or stage theory has been developed by Venkat Rao.
+Within the accepted theory, process or stage theory has been developed by Venkat Rao.

-His assumption is that entrepreneurship development a process of five following stages:
+His assumption is that entrepreneurship development is a process of five following stages:

-In this stage, the environment is built for development of entrepreneurs, by way of providing them various simulation.
+In this stage, the environment is built for the development of entrepreneurs, by way of providing them with various simulations.

-Various policy announcements are made in the country, specific plans are prepared for development, wide publicity is done, support institutions are established, entrepreneurial development programmes are organized.
+Various policy announcements are made in the country, specific plans are prepared for development, wide publicity is done, support institutions are established, and entrepreneurial development programs are organized.

-At this stage identification of entrepreneur is carried out and advanced systems are adopted.
+At this stage identification of entrepreneurs is carried out and advanced systems are adopted.

 The entrepreneurs are directed toward constructive activities.